melasistema/MelasistemaCartExport/README.md

 **Ideal for:**

-Small and medium-sized e-commerce stores with low to moderate traffic Quick and convenient cart data export for analysis or record-keeping

 -   Small and medium-sized e-commerce stores with low to moderate traffic
 -   Quick and convenient cart data export for analysis or record-keeping